evansneath/flux/README.md

 * [SciPy 0.10.1](http://scipy.org/)

 ##Installation
+To run Flux on Windows, download the latest Windows installer at the [Flux Downloads](http://github.com/evansneath/flux/downloads) page.

-To run Flux, download the source code and all dependencies, and run the following command while in the flux root directory.
+To run Flux on OS X, download the source code and all dependencies, and run the following command while in the flux root directory.

     python2.7 flux/main.py